rowland007/Cyber-Playbook/docs/connection/vpn.md

 !!! danger
     There are a lot of old VPN technologies out there that are *old* and *insecure*.
 This section will not cover those technologies.

+!!! tip
+    To improve traditional encrypt-then-MAC VPN solutions, one should choose modern AEAD ciphers like `AES-GCM` or `ChaCha20-poly1305`.

 ## OpenVPN

 !!! danger